-• Litigations, Claims and Contingencies - Notes 2.24, 2.25 and 37 matters, it is often difficult to predict the final outcome.
+Litigations, Claims and Contingencies - Notes 2.24, 2.25 and 37 Legal proceedings covering a range of matters are pending against the Group.
+Due to the uncertainty inherent in such matters, it is often difficult to predict the final outcome.
 The cases and claims against the Group often raise factual and legal issues that are subject to uncertainties and complexities, including the facts and circumstances of each particular case/claim, the jurisdiction and the differences in applicable law.
 The Group consults with their legal counsel and other experts on matters related to specific litigations where considered necessary.
 The Group accrues a liability when it is determined that an adverse outcome is probable and the amount of the loss can be reasonably estimated.
 In the event an adverse outcome is possible or an estimate is not determinable, the matter is disclosed.